Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Introduction

-In Section~\ref{sec:2}, we begin by displaying the partial differential equations of interest which describe Einstein--Euler spacetimes in Gowdy symmetry.
-Since our method relies on the well-posedness of the Cauchy problem and on energy estimates it is necessary to extract fully hyperbolic evolution equations from the Einstein--Euler system.
-For the Euler equations, we use the formalism which was independently introduced by Frauendiener \cite{Frauendiener:2003gb} and Walton \cite{Walton:2005vx} which yields quasilinear symmetric hyperbolic evolution equations of the form
+By convention, we always solve within the future of the cosmological singularity and we distinguish between two set-ups: a backward problem where we evolve toward the singularity, and a forward problem where we evolve toward the future.
+Since our method of proof will rely on energy estimates, our first task is to formulate a fully hyperbolic set of evolution equations derived from the Einstein-Euler system.
+For the Euler equations, we rely on the formalism in \cite{Frauendiener:2003gb,Walton:2005vx} which yields quasilinear symmetric hyperbolic evolution equations of the form

-for the fluid vector field $v^\alpha$.
-For the Einstein equations we use the (generalized) wave formalism which leads to quasilinear evolution equations of wave type for the Lorentzian metric $g_{\alpha\beta}$ in the schematic form
+for a vector field $v=(v^\alpha)$ which fully describes the fluid evolution and for some coefficients $ {A^\delta}_{\alpha\beta}= {A^\delta}_{\alpha\beta}(v)$.
+For the Einstein equations we use the \keyword{(generalized) wave formalism} which leads to quasilinear evolution equations of wave type for components of the Lorentzian metric $g_{\alpha\beta}$ in the schematic form (cf.~\Sectionref{sec:2})

-In order to deal with these equations and formulate a singular initial value problem, we must significantly revisit the available Fuchsian analysis, and carefully investigate the asymptotic behavior of the metric and fluid variables as one approaches the singularity.
-Our study consists of formulating the Einstein-Euler systems as first--order nonlinear hyperbolic equations.